FudanOCR/FudanOCR/data/readme.md

 - getdataset :  choose different dataset building strategy
 - getdataloader:  choose different loader strategy for different dataset

+## Make your own Lmdb dataset
+Look at lmdbMaker.py for more details.
+You need to create an environment with python2 to run this code.
+In the next step we will transfer the environment to python3.

 ## More..
 Add your own dataset in getdataset and getdataloader